Ragnaroek/mithril/README.md

 the evaluation/exploitation phases of the bandit algorithm.
 You can upload the `bandit_state.json` and `bandit.log` file and get a visualisation of the information present in these two files.

 If you want to share publicly your log and state files, please open a pull request on the bandit_data branch of this project.
-Discussing results should be done on Reddit: <TODO Link Reddit Post>.
+Discussing results should be done on Reddit: [Reddit Post](https://www.reddit.com/r/MoneroMining/comments/8vp873/mithril_miner_and_autotuning_with_a/).

 ## Hash-Rate Logging